 With a majority of US expats left feeling that politicians are not representative of their interests, it’s no surprise that an ever-increasing number of Americans abroad desire to give up their citizenship and the need to pay tax for expats.
-In fact, our recent US Expat Opinion Survey reveals that just 7% of respondents feel that the US government is representative of their interests.

 If you’re thinking about renouncing now or in the future, you may be wondering how it’ll affect you when it comes to your finances, and of course, tax for expats.
 You should know that there are costs involved with breaking up with the US – including a $2,350 fee payable to the US Department of State.
 If you fall within certain tax liability thresholds and have assets worth over $2 million, you will also be required to pay an exit tax in order to sever ties with the US.

 In addition to the financial side of renouncing, you also have to consider potential future challenges.
 Once you’ve renounced, you can’t change your mind and request to regain US citizenship.
 Also, it will make any future travel back to the US exponentially more difficult.

 If you’re considering retiring overseas, check out our tax guide for Americans retiring abroad to get the facts you need in order to successfully make the transition.

 If you have a sizable 401k that you’ve earned while living and working in the US, there are certainly considerations to make before taking the plunge.
 A big factor will depend on where you’re going to be a citizen.
 As you know, you must have gained citizenship in another country before giving up your US citizenship.
 Here are a few factors to consider:

 Is Your 401k Protected by a Tax Treaty?